FordPipatkittikul/learning_java/README.md

 # Interfaces
 https://www.w3schools.com/java/java_interface.asp
-Contract for a class what specifies which methods a class should have Most interface method does not have a body, but It can have a body
+Contract for a class what specifies which methods a class should have.
+Most interface method does not have a body, but It can have a body

 ## default method